 Herbs are very misunderstood and therefore, underused in our society.
-However, recently, more people are turning to herbs for cooking and healing.
+However, recently, more people are turning to herbs for cooking, baking, and healing.
 Herbs are used in so many ways and there are so many purposes for each herb whether alone or in combination with others.
 This post will give you an introduction to herbs and their purposes.

 This introduction should help teach you about what herbs actually are, and some of the different uses each one has.
 Furthermore, it should be noted that “herbs” are the leaves and sometimes other aromatic parts of a plant grown in a temperant zone.
 “Spices” are the seeds, stems, leaves, roots, flowers, buds or bark of aromatic plants grown in the tropics.